Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/API_Documents/Gtimer/Class GTimerClass.rst

 **Description**
 ~~~~~~~~~~~~~~~

-A class used for initializing, starting, stopping Gtimer.
+A class used for managing GTimer settings.
+GTimer is a hardware timer and occupy same resource as PWM.
+Please make sure the timer is not conflict with you PWM index.

 **Syntax**
 ~~~~~~~~~~